Arthur Masuaku: Olympiacos

 In July 2014, Masuaku signed for Olympiacos.
-He made his Superleague debut against Niki Volos, and in his third league match he provided two assists against OFI Crete in a 3–0 home win.
+He made his Super League debut against Niki Volos, and in his third league match he provided two assists against OFI in a 3–0 home win.
 Three days later he made his debut and scored in the UEFA Champions League competition against Atlético Madrid in a 3–2 home win.

 In April and May 2015, interest from Roma, Internazionale and Juventus was reported.
 His agent, Roger Henrotay, however stated a renewal of Masuaku's contract was on the cards.
 In July, a reported €4 million offer for Masuaku including former Olympiacos midfielder Giannis Fetfatzidis from Genoa was rejected by the club.